Prior to booking, we invite you to read our Terms and Conditions.

 Along with their passports, tourists entering Canada from abroad are required to have an ETA (Electronic Travel Authorization) which costs $7 per person and can be obtained via this website.

 It is in the best interest of all our customers to come well prepared for their adventure.
 Therefore, we created gear lists which includes mandatory and recommended gear.
+These detailed lists are specific to each of our tours and are shared with our guests at the time of booking.
 If you get to Whitehorse without one of the mandatory gears, we will ask you to purchase it before the departure of the trip.
 This may sound a bit harsh, but it ensures that everyone enjoy their adventure and stay safe while on their tour with us.
-If you need any help choosing the right brand/type of gear or if you would like us to purchase the right equipment for you in town (with no extra charge) please send us an email and we will be happy to help!
+If you need any help choosing the right brand/type of gear please send us an email and we will be happy to help!

 If you travel on your own and do not want to share your room and/or your tent with another customer or tat the number of guests is uneven then you will be charged a single supplement.
 The single supplement depends on which trip you are booking, and you can find the amount in the price includes at the bottom of each trip page.

-In any way we want you to feel like you must tip your guide.
-Our guides work really hard to give you the most amazing experience 24/7 and if at the end of your adventure you feel like you got a great service then you may leave a tip.
-A good starting point is to give $100/guide/person.
+There is no obligation to tip your guide but our guides work really hard to give you the most amazing experience 24/7 and if at the end of your adventure you feel like you got a great service then you may leave a tip.
+As an example, for a 10-day trip, a good starting point would be to give $100/guide/person/trip.

 The Yukon is a wild territory therefore you will not always have access to a shower and a washroom.